Hafiz Uddin Ahmad

+Hafiz Uddin Ahmad (born 29 October 1944), (Note: BB FIFA OoM) also known as Major Hafiz, is a Bangladeshi politician, former military officer, and retired footballer serving as the Speaker of Bangladesh Parliament since February 2026.
+He was the acting president of Bangladesh from 24 July to 21 August 2026.

+A decorated veteran of the Bangladesh Liberation War, Ahmad served in the 1st East Bengal Regiment under Z Force and was awarded the Bir Bikrom, Bangladesh's third-highest gallantry award, for his role in the Battle of Kamalpur.
+Following his military service as a major in the Bangladesh Army, he entered politics and was elected as a member of parliament for the Bhola-3 constituency for six terms.
+Over his political career, he held several cabinet positions, including minister of commerce in the third Khaleda cabinet and minister of Liberation War affairs in the Tarique cabinet.

+Prior to his military and political careers, Ahmad was a prominent national athlete.
+He played as a forward for Mohammedan SC, winning four Dhaka League titles and the Aga Khan Gold Cup.
+He represented the Pakistan national football team in international competitions between 1967 and 1970 and served as national sprint champion in the mid-1960s.
+In 2004, he received the FIFA Order of Merit in recognition of his contributions to football.

 Early life and education

-Ahmed's father, Dr. Azharuddin, was a member of the National Council of East Pakistan from Bhola.
-In 1968, Ahmed received his MA degree in political science from Dhaka University.
+Ahmad was born on 29 October 1944 in Lalmohan on Bhola Island, which was then a part of the Backergunge District of Bengal.
+He belongs to a Bengali family of Muslim Patwaries originally from the village of Char Kakra in North Niamatpur, Daulatkhan, Bhola Island.
+His father, Azahar Uddin Ahmed, was a member of the National Council of East Pakistan representing Bhola.
+In 1968, Ahmad received his Master of Arts degree in political science from the University of Dacca.

 Athletic career

 Club

-Ahmed was a football player during his university days.
+Ahmad was a football player during his university days.
 He later played for Fire Service, Wari Club and Dhaka Wanderers.

-Hafizuddin later joined the Mohammedan SC, in 1967.
+Hafiz later joined the Mohammedan SC in 1967.
 He remained with the Black and Whites until his retirement in 1978.
 He won 4 Dhaka First Division League titles with MSC: 1969, 1975, 1976, and 1978.
 He also won the Aga Khan Gold Cup title with the Black and Whites.
 In 1976, he led the Mohammedan SC team successfully.
 He replaced defender Zakaria Pintoo in the job.
-Mohammedan SC won the Dacca league title defeating arch rivals Abahani in the final 2–0.
+Mohammedan SC won the Dacca league title, defeating arch rivals Abahani in the final 2–0.
 Hafiz scored both the goals.
-Mohammedan SC reached the finals of the Aga Khan Gold Cup Football later in the year beating Sri-Lanka national team 2–1 in the SF.
+Mohammedan SC reached the finals of the Aga Khan Gold Cup Football later in the year, beating the Sri Lanka national football team 2–1 in the SF.
 But they lost to the Penang Football Association Team (Malaysia) 3–0 in the final.
-In 1973, Hafiz became the first after independence to score a double hat-trick in the First Division as Mohammedan defeated Fire Service SC 6–0.
+In 1973, Hafiz became the first after independence to score a double hat-trick in the First Division as Mohammedan defeated Fire Service 6–0.